MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-settings-import-windows-8-1.md

 # required metadata

 title: Import Wi-Fi settings for Windows devices in Microsoft Intune
-description: Export Wi-Fi settings from a Windows device as an XML file using netsh wlan.
+description: Export Wi-Fi settings from a Windows device as an XML file using the network shell (netsh wlan) command.
 Then, import this file in Intune to create a Wi-Fi profile for devices running Windows 8.1, Windows 10/11, and Windows Holographic for Business.
 keywords:
 author: MandiOhlinger
 ms.author: mandia